Kwame-Baffoe/Anonymous-chat/README.md

    - **Importance**: Ensures the platform remains respectful and aligned with community guidelines, creating a positive space for all users.
    - **Functionality**: Users can report inappropriate content, and moderators can issue warnings, delete posts, or restrict access to maintain a safe, respectful environment.

+     ## Future Development Ideas

+Looking ahead, here are some exciting potential features to expand College Buzz:

+- **Voice and Video Chat Integration**: Allow students to communicate over voice or video in study groups or for virtual events.
+- **Event Calendar**: Create a calendar where users can see upcoming events, like campus activities, study sessions, or Q&A events hosted within College Buzz.
+- **Study Resources and Collaborative Tools**: Offer shared document or note-taking tools where students can collaborate in real-time on assignments or projects.
+- **Cross-Campus Connectivity**: Allow students from multiple campuses to join College Buzz, fostering broader communities and shared experiences.

 ---

 ## Getting Started with College Buzz